paytonrules/fable-space-invaders/README.md

 * Use `./build.sh Upgrade dep=foo` which will upgrade the package `foo` to the latest version, and it will also automatically edit `package.json` to use the latest version for `foo`

-* You can manually edit `package.json` to use the latest versions, and then run `.\build.sh BrowserDeps` to run the entire build, which will install dependencies.
+* You can manually edit `package.json` to use the latest versions, and then run `.\build.sh Browser` to run the entire build, which will install dependencies.
 In general you shouldn't do this until you understand the setup.

 You should check-in changes to `package.json` and `yarn.lock` to source control.